At Book Aid International, we’re committed to protecting and respecting your privacy.

 - For administration purposes: to provide you with information about any fundraising activities you have agreed to take part in, and to follow up with you about your enquiry.

 - To conduct research: such as supporter satisfaction research, to invite you to take part in surveys to improve our services, or to conduct desk research to help identify high value supporters.

 - To analyse data: to improve our services, understand our supporters and to tailor our marketing communications to you.
 We may do some profiling or analysis on previous support.

 We have considered and balanced our legitimate interests against individuals’ privacy rights in these scenarios and we do not believe that any adversely affect our supporters’ rights or interests.
-If you would like to find out more or ask us to stop processing your data in these ways, you can do this at any time by contacting us at the details found at the start of this Policy.
+If you would like to find out more or ask us to stop processing your data in these ways, you can do this at any time by contacting us at the details found in section 2 of this Policy.

 Book Aid International follows payment card industry (PCI) security compliance guidelines when processing credit card payments and any personal information transferred between locations will be both encrypted and password protected.